mjgs/mjgs/README.md

 ### Hi there 👋

-Hi I’m Mark, a developer originally  from the UK.
-I specialise in NodeJS web development and workflow automation.

 I’m Mark, a freelance developer originally from the UK.
 I specialise in NodeJS/Javascript web development and workflow automation.

 ⚡ I also publish a somewhat long running daily [linkblog](https://links.markjgsmith.com) where I post daily tech / javascript / developer links.
 It's close to 10 years now!